-Name Capacity Board Member Classification Hassan El- Houry Chairman of the Board Risk and Audit Committee (BRAC) Non-Executive Member Zuhair Al-Zamel Member of the Board Risk and Audit Committee (BRAC) Independent Member Majed Al-Ajeel Member of the Board Risk and Audit Committee (BRAC) Non-Executive Member
+Name Capacity Board Member Classification Hassan El- Houry Chairman of the Board Risk and Audit Committee (BRAC) Non-Executive Member Zuhair Al-Zamel Zuhair Al-Zamel Member of the Board Risk and Audit Committee (BRAC) Majed Al-Ajeel Member of the Board Risk and Audit Committee (BRAC) Committee (BRAC) Non-Executive Member

 A consolidated Risk and Audit Committee (BRAC) has been established with the approval of the Capital Market Authority (CMA) issued on February 28, 2016.
 The BRAC performs tasks and responsibilities covering various aspects of risk management and internal audit controls of the Company.
-The BRAC was formed by way of a resolution of the Board of Directors dated June 28, 2016 for a period of three years renewed periodically, which has recently been renewed following the election/appointment of the Company's Board of Directors on May 2021.
+The BRAC was formed by way of a resolution of the Board of Directors dated June 28, 2016, for a period of three years renewed periodically, which has recently been renewed following the election/appointment of the Company's Board of Directors on May 2024.
 The BRAC carries out its tasks and responsibilities as per the Committee Charter, which defines the framework and objectives assigned to the Committee.
 Furthermore, the BRAC Secretary has been reappointed to carry out the assigned roles.

-Board Risk and Audit Committee' Meetings Record during the Year 2023
+Board Risk and Audit Committee' Meetings Record during the Year 2024

-Name & Capacity Meeting No. 01/23 held on 29 March 2023 Meeting No. 02/23 held on 30 April 2023 Meeting No. 03/23 held on 14 May 2023 Meeting No. 04/23 held on 15 June 2023 Meeting No. 05/23 held on 03 August 2023 Meeting No. 06/23 held on 13 November 2023 Number of meetings attended in 2023 Hassan El- Houry Chairman of the Board Risk and Audit Committee (BRAC) $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 6/6 Zuhair Al-Zamel Member of the Board Risk and Audit Committee (BRAC) $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 6/6 Majed Al-Ajeel Member of the Board Risk and Audit Committee (BRAC) $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 6/6
+Name & Capacity Meeting No. 01/24 held on 27 March 2024 Meeting No. 02/24 held on 15 May 2024 Meeting No. 03/24 held on 08 August 2024 Meeting No. 04/24 held on 13 November 2024 Number of meetings attended in 2024 Hassan El- Houry Chairman of the Board Risk and Audit Committee (BRAC) \checkmark \checkmark \checkmark \checkmark 4/4 Zuhair Al-Zamel Member of the Board Risk and Audit Committee (BRAC) \checkmark \checkmark \checkmark \checkmark 4/4 Majed Al-Ajeel Member of the Board Risk and Audit Committee (BRAC) \checkmark \checkmark \checkmark \checkmark 4/4